Cabo Carvoeiro and Berlengas islands, Peniche, Portugal

 In the 1970s, it was used to provide temporary shelter for the retornados, refugees from former Portuguese colonies in Africa following independence.
 Given that, in the 1950s and 60s, Salazar’s secret police imprisoned dissenters of his facist dictatorship within the fort, that can’t have felt like much of a welcome back to the motherland.

-One cell is devoted to artwork created by prisoners, the most prominent of these being Alvaro Cunhal, one of the regime’s most ardent opponents.
+One cell was devoted to artwork created by prisoners, the most prominent of these being Alvaro Cunhal, one of the regime’s most ardent opponents.
 He managed to escape from Peniche prison in 1960 and, although exiled in Moscow, was elected secretary general of the Portuguese Communist Party, formalising the status he had held within the party since 1941.

 Lace-making in Peniche